nagdahimanshu/clinic-events-processor/README.md

 - `notes` - Additional notes

 **Validation:**
-- All required fields must be present and non-empty
 - `event_timestamp` must be a valid ISO 8601 date format
 - `revenue_amount` must be a valid number and non-negative (if provided)
-- Rows with validation errors will be skipped during processing

 ## Development